Energy Dept. backs $2.5B loan to GM venture for EV batteries

 The plants are expected to create up to 6,000 construction jobs and 5,100 operations jobs when completed.
 Ultium Cells is weeks away from opening its first EV battery plant in Lordstown, Ohio, which it says will help it meet strong demand for electric vehicles.

+The joint venture also plans to build battery plants in Lansing, Michigan, and Spring Hill, Tennessee.
+GM plans to announce the site of a fourth plant this year, CEO Mary Barra said Tuesday.

-The loan would be the first exclusively for a battery cell manufacturing project under the Advanced Technology Vehicles Manufacturing program, which provides loans to support U.S. manufacturing of light-duty vehicles, qualifying components and materials that improve fuel economy, the Energy Department said.
+The federal loan would be the first exclusively for a battery cell manufacturing project under the Advanced Technology Vehicles Manufacturing program, which provides loans to support U.S. manufacturing of light-duty vehicles, qualifying components and materials that improve fuel economy, the Energy Department said.

 Ultium Cells has allotted about $2 billion for construction of each plant, but a GM spokesman said commitments GM and LG have made to fund the joint venture don’t preclude them from pursuing a loan under a program designed to advance clean energy technology.

-“Assuming the loan is approved, it would have the effect of lowering the amount of capital the joint venture partners would need to fund directly,” spokesman Jim Cain told the Detroit Free Press.
+“Assuming the loan is approved, it would have the effect of lowering the amount of capital the joint venture partners would need to fund directly,” spokesman Jim Cain said.
 “Ultium Cells will repay the loans with proceeds earned by selling its cells to GM.”

 Tesla, Ford and Nissan are among auto companies that received ATVM loans under the Obama administration.